benaghca/ExcelReplacement/README.md

   - Catch errors before processing large batches
 - Placeholders are now replaced everywhere in your document, including tables, headers, and footers
 - Mixed formatting (bold, italics, etc.) is preserved when replacing placeholders
 - Output file type matches the template type (Excel or Word)
+- Output file type matches the template type (Excel or Word)